seovchinnikov/detection_based_tracking/README.md

 # detection_based_tracking
-Tracker with assumption that tracks are originated from detections.
+Tracking under assumption that tracks are originated from detections.
-When tracker results diverge from detections new tracker is created but if it ties up with it later it will be merged
+When trackers' results diverge from detections new tracker is created but if it ties up with some of other trackers later it will be merged with its dublicates.
+If some tracker is not matched with any detections for a long period removal process will be started